Page Content

 Medical school: Georgetown University School of Medicine

-About me: Several months after my birth in Lages, Brazil, I was brought to the Mayo Clinic for life-saving medical treatment before being raised in San Francisco.
+Several months after my birth in Lages, Brazil, I was brought to Mayo Clinic for life-saving medical treatment before being raised in San Francisco.
 After studying biological engineering and management at MIT, I spent a decade as a Surface Warfare Officer-Nuclear in the United States Navy.
-I deployed throughout the Asian Pacific, Mediterranean, and the Persian Gulf for ballistic missile defense, anti-submarine warfare, and humanitarian aid/disaster relief missions.
+I deployed throughout the Asian Pacific, Mediterranean, and Persian Gulf for ballistic missile defense, anti-submarine warfare, and humanitarian aid/disaster relief missions.
 I completed the M.D. program at Georgetown University School of Medicine while serving as a caregiver for my grandmother with Parkinson’s Disease, which sparked my interest in functional neurosurgery.
 Outside of neurosurgery, I enjoy horseback riding, skiing, hiking, and spending time outdoors.

 Kristen Scheitler